cde-ev/cdedb2/doc/source/Design_Testing.rst

 This aims at providing a brief list of points one should take into account while writing integration tests (often incorrectly called unit tests).

+* Make creative use of the different ``unittest.TestCase.assert*`` functions.
+  In contrast, plain ``assert`` statements should only be used for mypy to have failure reporting work as intended.
 * Failure cases are important.
 Always test that validation errors are handled correctly, especially in the frontend.
 * Test with the least privileged user possible.
 If there is reason to believe